Timor: Language, ethnic groups and religion

 Anthropologists identify eleven distinct ethno-linguistic groups in Timor.
 The largest are the Atoni of western Timor and the Tetum of central and eastern Timor.
 Most indigenous Timorese languages belong to the Timor–Babar branch of the Austronesian languages spoken throughout the Indonesian archipelago.
 Although lexical evidence is lacking, the non-Austronesian languages of Timor are thought to be related to languages spoken on Halmahera and in Western New Guinea.
 Some are so mixed that it is difficult to tell which family they descend from.

-The official languages of East Timor are Tetum and Portuguese, while in West Timor it is Indonesian.
-Indonesian, a standardized dialect of Malay, is also widely spoken and understood in East Timor.
+The official languages of Timor-Leste are Tetum and Portuguese, while in West Timor it is Indonesian, although Uab Meto (also known as Dawan language) is the local Atoni language spoken throughout Kupang, South Central Timur and North Central Timur Regencies.
+Indonesian, a standardized dialect of Malay, is also widely spoken and understood in Timor-Leste.

 Christianity is the dominant religion throughout the island of Timor, at about 90% of the population.
-However, it is unequally distributed as West Timor is 58% Protestant and 37% Catholic, and East Timor is 98% Catholic and 1% Protestant.
+However, it is unequally distributed as West Timor is 58% Protestant and 37% Catholic, and Timor-Leste is 98% Catholic and 1% Protestant.
 Islam and animism make up most of the remainder at about 5% each across the island.

 Geography

-Timor is located north of Australia, and is one of the easternmost Sunda Islands.
+Timor is located north of Australia and Oceania, and is one of the easternmost Sunda Islands and the easternmost of Lesser Sunda Islands.
 Together with Sumba, Babar and associated smaller islands, Timor forms the southern outer archipelago of the Lesser Sunda Islands with the inner islands of Flores, Alor and Wetar to the north, and beyond them Sulawesi.

 Timor is the principal island of the Outer Banda Arc, which is being uplifted by arc-continent collision with the Australian continent.
 Timor consists mostly of rocks from the Australian continental margin that are accreted to the Banda Arc.
 It occupies a forearc position in front of the active volcanic arc that forms the islands in the Flores region to the north.
 The orientation of the main axis of the island also differs from its neighbors.
-These features have been explained as the result of being on the northern edge of the Indo-Australian Plate as it meets the Eurasian Plate and pushes into South East Asia.
+These features have been explained as the result of being on the northern edge of the Indo-Australian Plate as it meets the Eurasian Plate and pushes into Southeast Asia.
 The climate includes a long dry season (April-November) with hot winds blowing over from Australia.
-Rivers on the island include the North and South Laclo Rivers in East Timor.
-The mountains, which reach up to nearly 3000m elevation are one of the most mature parts of the Banda Range, which stretches from Sumba to Seram.
+Rivers on the island include the North and South Laclo Rivers in Timor-Leste.
+The mountains, which reach up to nearly 3000m in elevation, are one of the most mature parts of the Banda Range, which stretches from Sumba to Seram.
 Mutis is the highest mountain in West Timor and Ramelau is the highest mountain in Timor Leste.

-The largest towns on the island are the provincial capital of Kupang in West Timor, Indonesia and the Portuguese colonial towns of Dili the capital, and Baucau in East Timor.
-Poor roads make transport to inland areas difficult, especially in East Timor.
+The largest towns on the island are the provincial capital of Kupang in West Timor, Indonesia and the Portuguese colonial towns of Dili the capital, and Baucau in Timor-Leste.
+Poor roads make transport to inland areas difficult, especially in Timor-Leste.
 Sources of revenue include gas and oil in the Timor Sea, coffee growing and tourism.